 - LEAP 42.3 - 64 bits version (currently missing due to build system refactoring - may become available later)

 - Ubuntu 16 - 32 bits version

-This is the same as for any Access Server installation.
+If you are currently running a failover setup, you should not install this version of Access Server.
+Aside from the fact that this is a beta release and as such stability cannot yet be guaranteed, and that a failover setup is designed for stability primarily, there is also a known issue when installing this version as an upgrade to a failover system.
+This will be resolved in a future release so that a failover system can be upgraded to a cluster build.
+Currently this is not yet possible.
+Other than that, installation is the same as for any Access Server installation.
 Since this is only available as a separate package installer file and not as a whole appliance, we refer you to the instructions on how to install Access Server on any supported Linux operating system.
 Note that the commands used in the installation procedure on the page linked below will also detect and start an upgrade procedure keeping existing configuration settings intact.

 Obviously the whole point of this is to get feedback from our users, to learn what you, our customers, want to see, and to report any problems you may find.
 You can reach us best at our support ticket system.
 Kindly do take care to notify us when you are about to give us feedback about the beta system, and not about the stable release!